kismetwireless/kismet-web-docs/content/en/docs/readme/logging/kismetdb.md

 The `kismet` log format is a unified common file of packets, non-packet data, devices, location, system messages, datasource records, historical trends, and almost everything else Kismet can track.
 It replaces the legacy logs where multiple log files were required and eliminates the need to correlate data from multiple logs to get a complete view of the capture history.

-The `kismet` log file cam be converted to many other log types using the associated log tools, including pcap, pcapng, wiglecsv, json records, KML, and more.
+The `kismet` log file can be converted to many other log types using the associated log tools, including pcap, pcapng, wiglecsv, json records, KML, and more.

 ## Log type